 And another thing.
 Broadly, there are two types of consumer 360 cameras: spherical action cams designed to survive hazardous adventures, and lifestyle cameras that are cheaper, smaller and often easier to use.

-Our buying guide has four of each type to help you decide which is best for you.
+Our buying guide has a few of each type, to help you decide which is best for you.
 We've already made our decision!

 And if you're looking for other innovative cameras, take a look at our guide to the best dash cams available at the moment.

-This amazing new camera makes 360 imaging soooo easy!
+This shirt pocket camera makes 360 imaging – and editing – easy!

 Weight: 115g | Dimensions: 115 x 48 x 28mm | Waterproof: Optional housing | Stills resolution: 18MP | Video resolution: 5.7K | Memory: MicroSD | Mount: Tripod socket | Battery life: 60mins

-We liked the Insta360 One, which features just a little way down our list below, but the new Insta360 ONE X is a completely different product.
-Or, for 'different', read 'amazing'.
-It's got the appealing slimline shape of the Ricoh Theta V, the 5.7K 'overcapture' of the Garmin Virb and an app that offers advanced video editing and subject tracking on your smartphone.
+The predecessor the Insta360's EVO, the ONE X has got the appealing slimline shape of the Ricoh Theta V, the 5.7K 'overcapture' of the Garmin Virb and an app that offers advanced video editing and subject tracking on your smartphone.
 Insta360 makes a great play about this camera's 6-axis gyro system and 'FlowState' stabilisation, and it's every bit as good as they say – we got the odd 'shimmer' during low-light shooting indoors, but in decent light it's as smooth as you like, and playback stays level however you angle the camera.
 Even better, if you get the optional 'invisible' selfie stick, it's hidden in the recorded footage and it looks like you're a bystander in your videos and photos and not actually holding the camera at all.
-The Insta360 ONE X feels like a massive step forward in simplicity, usability and quality for 360 cameras.
+On release the Insta360 ONE X felt like a massive step forward in simplicity, usability and quality for 360 cameras, and it still works brilliantly now.

 The VIRB 360 has everything: ruggedness, quality and features